RushiBabuGuntreddi/PatternRecognitionAndMachineLearning/README.md

 # Pattern Recognition and Machine Learning (PRML)

-This repository contains my solutions to the assignments of the **CS5691: Pattern Recognition and Machine Learning** course.
+This repository contains my solutions to the problem statements of the **CS5691: Pattern Recognition and Machine Learning** course.
-Each assignment folder includes the code, and the corresponding report is linked below.
+Each assignment folder includes the code and report.

 ---